Gen711/Fall2015/files/hw1.rst

 You will do the same type of ``grep`` search, but the names of the genes will be different.. i.e., ``HXA2_HUMAN\|HXA2_BOVIN\|HXA2_PAPAN`` will be different names because you have blasted for different sequences.

 In the end, you will have Newick tree code and an alignment.
-Put each of these on Github, and send me the link to the repository.
+Send me an email with these 2 things.

 ============================
 Terminate your instance